gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Adds back/forward navigation to the _Commit Graph_ details panel and _Inspect_ view &mdash; Back/Forward buttons in the commit and working changes (WIP) detail headers step back through previously-viewed commits, stashes, and working changes, best-effort re-selecting the row in the _Commit Graph_ ([#5316](https://github.com/gitkraken/vscode-gitlens/issues/5316))
 - Adds the ability to push up to (and including) a specific commit from the _Commit Graph_ &mdash; commits ahead of the branch's upstream show an unpushed indicator that doubles as a one-click _Push to Commit_ action, also available in the commit's context menu ([#5314](https://github.com/gitkraken/vscode-gitlens/issues/5314))
 - Adds an _Open Worktree File_ action to the commit file menu in the _Commit Graph_ details and _Inspect_ view that opens a committed file from the worktree whose branch contains the commit &mdash; useful in multi-worktree repos where the file's working copy lives outside the currently-scoped worktree, with a worktree picker when more than one worktree applies ([#5317](https://github.com/gitkraken/vscode-gitlens/issues/5317))
-- Adds a working changes bar to the _Commit Graph_ &mdash; a horizontal bar above the graph with a pill for each worktree that has uncommitted changes (primary and secondary worktrees alike), showing its branch and agent status with a hover breakdown of changed files; clicking a pill reveals and selects that worktree's working changes in the graph and opens its details ([#5301](https://github.com/gitkraken/vscode-gitlens/issues/5301))
+- Adds a working changes bar to the _Commit Graph_ &mdash; a horizontal bar above the graph with a pill for each worktree that has uncommitted changes or unpushed commits (primary and secondary worktrees alike), showing its branch and agent status, with an up-arrow (↑) marking unpushed work and a hover breakdown of changed files and commits to push; clicking a pill reveals and selects that worktree's working changes in the graph and opens its details ([#5301](https://github.com/gitkraken/vscode-gitlens/issues/5301))
 - Adds heat decay, read/edit color blending, and a live pulse to the experimental _Agent Activity Treemap_ &mdash; touched files now fade over a configurable window after each tool call instead of switching on and off, reads and edits blend as cyan/amber weighted by recency, and a soft pulse marks the file an agent is reading or editing right now
   - Adds a `gitlens.graph.experimental.visualizations.activityDecay` setting (30 seconds to 30 minutes, default 5 minutes) with a matching decay-window picker in the treemap toolbar
   - Rolls sub-agent file activity up to the parent session so the heatmap reflects what a session's sub-agents are reading and editing